microsoft/language-server-protocol/_specifications/lsp/3.18/specification.md

   - server cancelable
   - augmentation of syntax tokens
 * Add support to negotiate the position encoding.
-* Add support for HTML tags in markdown.
 * Add support for relative patterns in file watchers.
 * Add support for type hierarchies
 * Add support for inline values.